-Serpotta Stuccoes in the Oratorio del Rosario di Santa Cita, Palermo
+Serpotta Stuccoes in the Oratorio del Santissimo Rosario in Santa Cita, Palermo

-The Compagnia del SS.
+The confraternity Compagnia del SS.
 Rosario in S. Cita was founded in 1570 by Father Maiano Lo Vecchio to take part in the annual processions in honour of the Madonna of the Rosary.
-The building of the present Oratory was probably finished around 1680, but Garstang suggests that building must have been protracted over most the seventeenth century.
+The building of the present Oratory was probably finished around 1680, but Donald Garstang suggests in his monumental work Giacomo Serpotta and the Stuccatori of Palermo 1560–1790 that building must have been protracted over most the seventeenth century.

 Serpotta started working on the stuccoes in 1685.
 In 1707-08 Serpotta was paid for 'constatura di stucco', which Garstang believes means restoration, repair or the last touches diven to a decoration.
 In 1707 Michele Rosciano was paid for having guilded the devices of the allegorical figures.